What is a meaningful representation of protein sequences?: Discussion

-\textbf{Informative priors} can be useful to impose softer preferences than those encoded by hard architecture constraints.
-The standard Gaussian prior in the variational autoencoder is such an example, though its preference is not guided by biological information, which appears to be a missed opportunity.
-In the studies of $\beta$-lactamase, we, and others, observe a representation structure that somewhat resembles the phylogenetic tree spanned by the evolution of the protein family.
-We speculate that recent hyperbolic priors \cite{mathieu2019continuous} that are designed to emphasize hierarchies in data may bring forward such evolutionary structure.
-Since we observe that the latent representation better reflects biology when endowed with a suitable Riemannian metric, it may also be valuable to leverage this geometry directly in the prior \cite{kalatzis:icml:2020}.
+\textbf{Informative priors} can impose softer preferences than those encoded by hard architecture constraints.
+The Gaussian prior in VAEs is such an example, though its preference is not guided by biological information, which appears to be a missed opportunity.
+In the studies of $\beta$-lactamase, we, and others \cite{Riesselman2018,Ding2019}, observe a representation structure that resembles the phylogenetic tree spanned by the evolution of the protein family.
+Recent hyperbolic priors \cite{mathieu2019continuous} that are designed to emphasize hierarchies in data may help to more clearly bring forward such evolutionary structure.
+Since we observe that the latent representation better reflects biology when endowed with a suitable Riemannian metric, it may be valuable to use corresponding geometric priors \cite{kalatzis:icml:2020}.\looseness=-1